-Philippine blast wounds at least 23 people at boxing match
+Bomb blasts hurt at least 32 at Philippine boxing match

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+The victims include at least 10 children aged 7 to 15 years old.

-Philippine forces also have been placed on alert amid on and off offensives against Muslim militants in the country’s south.
+Philippine forces have been placed on alert amid on and off offensives in the country’s south against Muslim militants, including Abu Sayyaf gunmen and armed sympathizers of the Islamic State group who have targeted the capital, Manila, and other urban centers in the past.

+Communist guerrillas also have a presence in Leyte province, about 610 kilometers (380 miles) southeast of Manila, but there was no immediate indication they or Muslim militants were involved.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.